Alexhuszagh/xcross/README.md

 - vcpkg
 - Meson

-Note that this project is similar to [dockcross](https://github.com/dockcross/dockcross), however, xcross supports many more CPU architectures than dockcross.
+Note that this project is similar to [dockcross](https://github.com/dockcross/dockcross), however, xcross supports more targets and build tools than dockcross.
 If you need Docker images of common architectures, dockcross should have better support.

 **Table of Contents**